Shop by Category

 Best of all, fermentation brings out some amazing health benefits in the foods, drinks and supplements we consume.

-For that reason, we at Ancient Nutrition ferment many of our ingredients — some at our own farms — to make them more bioavailable, such the eggshell membrane collagen in our No. 1 product Multi Collagen Protein as well as our new Collagen Peptides supplement.
+For that reason, we at Ancient Nutrition ferment many of our ingredients — some at our own farms — to make them more bioavailable, such the eggshell membrane collagen in our No. 1 product Multi Collagen Protein as well as the new Multi Collagen Advanced supplement line.

 Fermentation is the process of using microorganisms, such as bacteria or yeast, to convert carbohydrates to alcohol or organic acids under anaerobic conditions.
 There are two basic types of fermentation: alcoholic and lactic acid.